mattthhh/ixwindow/README.md

 # specified in hex format:
 color = "#RRGGBB"

-# Absolute coordinates of the icon in pixels, for example:
+# Margin next to the title for the icon
-x = 270
+x = 8

+# Margin ffrom top of the bar for the icon
 y = 6

 # Amound of spaces in the output of the `ixwindow`.
 This is needed to add